-- 1. The Department of Human Resources shall furnish the VSEA with the records and documents specified in this section as they become available unless the State discontinues their compilation: - (a) Two (2) copies of the Department of Human Resources Quarterly Reports; - (b) One (1) copy of each new or revised job specification; - (c) One (1) copy of each Agency of Administration bulletin; - (d) One (1) copy of each interpretive memorandum of personnel policies and procedures issued by the Agency of Administration or the Department of Human Resources after the effective date of this Agreement; - (e) One (1) copy of the Department of Human Resources alphabetical locator; - (f) One (1) copy of the Department of Human Resources position locator; - (g) One (1) copy of the Department of Human Resources salary analyses; - (h) One (1) copy of any master list compiled by the State of all management and supervisory designations. - (i) Lists of new employees, separations, transfers, position reallocations, reassignments, and promotions on the condition that the VSEA provide necessary clerical assistance to extract this information from Department of Human Resources records using the Department's copier. - (j) On a one-time basis, single copies of all forms currently in use by the Department of Human Resources to maintain records, implement policies, and furnish information to management and supervisory personnel; on a continuing basis, single copies of any new forms designed to serve these purposes. - (k) Quarterly Reports of all Department of Corrections Temporary employees; including their name, work location, number of hours worked by pay period and year-to-date. - 2.
-The Payroll Division, Department of Human Resources shall furnish the VSEA with the records specified in this section as they become available unless the State discontinues their compilation: - (a) One (1) copy yearly of all employees having dues deducted; - (b) One (1) copy of pay period changes in dues deductions; and - (c) One (1) copy of all address changes of permanent and limited status classified employees who have completed their original probationary period. - 3.
-The VSEA shall furnish the Department of Human Resources with the following information and documents, and amendments or changes to these documents as they become available: - (a) A list of the VSEA's officers, trustees, council, chapter presidents, and standing committee members. - (b) A list of the VSEA's stewards, the stewards' places of employment and the stewards' designated areas of responsibility for each bargaining unit; - (c) A list of names of the VSEA's staff members and legal counsel; and - (d) The number of the VSEA's members in each unit on an annual basis.

-- 4. Upon request by the VSEA, information which the State is required to furnish under this Article which can be made available in a computer-tape or other machine-readable format shall be furnished in such format to the VSEA providing, however, that such request would not result in more than a negligible cost differential relative to hard copy. - 5.
-The State will also provide such additional information as is reasonably necessary to serve the needs of the VSEA as exclusive bargaining agent and which is neither confidential nor privileged under law.
+- 1. The Department of Human Resources shall furnish the VSEA with the records and documents specified in this section as they become available unless the State discontinues their compilation: - (a) One (1) copy of each new or revised job specification; - (b) One (1) copy of each Agency of Administration bulletin; - (c) Lists of new employees, separations, transfers, position reallocations, reassignments, and promotions on the condition that the VSEA provide necessary clerical assistance to extract this information from Department of Human Resources records. - (d) On a one-time basis, single copies of all forms currently in use by the Department of Human Resources to maintain records, implement policies, and furnish information to management and supervisory personnel; on a continuing basis, single copies of any new forms designed to serve these purposes. - (e) Quarterly Reports of all Department of Corrections Temporary employees; including their name, work location, number of hours worked by pay period and year-to-date. - (f) Quarterly reports of all assaults and attempted assaults on State employees, volunteers, visitors, or contract staff. - 2.
+The VSEA shall furnish the Department of Human Resources with the following information and documents, and amendments or changes to these documents as they become available: - (a) A list of the VSEA's officers, trustees, council, chapter presidents, and standing committee members. - (b) A list of the VSEA's stewards, the stewards' places of employment and the stewards' designated areas of responsibility for each bargaining unit; - 3.
+Upon request by the VSEA, information which the State is required to furnish under this Article which can be made available in a computer-tape or other machine-readable format shall be furnished in such format to the VSEA providing, however, that such request would not result in more than a negligible cost differential relative to hard copy. - 4. (a) The State will also provide such additional information as is reasonably necessary to serve the needs of the VSEA as exclusive bargaining agent and which is neither confidential nor privileged under law.
 Access to such additional information shall not be unreasonably denied.
-Failure to provide information as required under this Article may be grieved through the grievance procedure to the Vermont Labor Relations Board; provided, however, the VSEA agrees that it will not pursue under this Agreement or under 1 VSA, Sections 315 to 320, disclosure of a document which the State asserts in good faith is a privileged matter of labor relations policy as, for example, a strike contingency plan.
+Failure to provide information as required under this Article may be grieved through the grievance procedure to the Vermont Labor Relations Board; provided, however, the VSEA agrees that it will not pursue under this Agreement or under 1 VSA, Sections 315 to 320, disclosure of a document which the State asserts in good faith is a privileged matter of labor relations policy as, for example, a strike contingency plan. - (b) Notwithstanding the above, in matters involving disciplinary action, performance corrective action, and Steps I III of the grievance procedure, such additional information shall be limited to evidence upon which the State relied when taking the disputed action and that has a direct bearing on material issues of genuine dispute.
+This subsection is not intended to, in any way, limit the parties use of the discovery process at Step IV of the grievance procedure.